The 8 Best Proofpoint Competitors & Alternatives in 2026

 • Inadequate Technical Support.
 The technical support team may not be responsive, further complicating conflict resolution with other monitoring software.
 Additionally, tuning alerts for sensitive data like social security numbers and other personally identifiable information has notable limitations [*].

-Related → The 15 Best Data Loss Prevention (DLP) Tools in 2024
+Related → The 15 Best Data Loss Prevention (DLP) Tools

 4. Cyberhaven